Exact inflationary solutions in exponential gravity: First order scalar and tensor perturbations

 \subsection{Scalar power spectrum}

 In this section, we derive the equation satisfied by the 3-curvature perturbation $\mathcal{R}$ and calculate corresponding power spectrum.
-We follow the procedure used in Ref.~\cite{Mathew}.
+We follow the procedure used in Ref.~\cite{Mathew:2017lvh}.
 In Jordan frame, $\mathcal{R}$ is defined as

-For single scalar field driven inflationary models, $\mathcal{R}$ is time-independent at super-Hubble scale.
-Hence, 3-Curvature directly relates CMB observations to the inflationary dynamics at the time of horizon crossing \cite{Baumann:2009ds}.
 Since equations governing the scalar perturbations are highly complicated, instead of trying to solve for $\mathcal{R}$ directly, we solve the equations for other perturbed quantities and use those solutions to derive the equation satisfied by $\mathcal{R}$.

 First, we define new variables so that it will reduce the total no. of variables and make the equations simpler.
 We define a new variable $\Theta=\theta+\psi$.
 Using Eqs. (\ref{eq:inotjNg}, \ref{eq:0iNg}, \ref{eq:00Ng}), we get